OpenMarket – October 7, 2020

 Not all businesses will need them.
 But many will.
 This post sets out why a trust score is so important – and what you need to do next.

 (This blog post was originally published in 2019 .
 It was updated on October 7, 2020)

 10 DLC summary

 For years, the big US carriers have wanted to stop businesses communicating with customers via long codes designed for person-to-person (P2P) use.
-They instead want this traffic to be transported via 10DLC originators sanctioned for application-to-person (A2P) messaging.
+They now instead want this traffic to be transported via dedicated short codes or 10DLC numbers sanctioned for application-to-person (A2P) messaging.

-Verizon – which has just become the first to launch its 10DLC service – has announced it will charge businesses $.0025 per SMS message and $.0052 per MMS.
-The other major carriers – AT&T, T-Mobile and Sprint – are to introduce similar charges.
-It’s not yet clear when they will launch.
+In April, 2020, Verizon became the first US carrier to launch its 10DLC service – announcing it will charge businesses $.0025 per SMS message and $.0052 per MMS.

 How to vet your SMS long code use cases

 To protect their 10DLC routes, Verizon, AT&T, T-Mobile and Sprint want to make sure the traffic being sent on them won’t result in bad messaging experiences for their customers.

 In other words, they want to keep spam and smishing off their network.
 Some carriers will require brands to obtain trust or RISQ (Routine Information and Services Quality) scores from independent verification agencies.